Scripted

 ▸ How much experience do I need to be accepted?

 This program is for writers who are serious about a career in writing for television.
-You will need to have some writing experience, either through post-secondary training, or work experience, and a strong working knowledge of television structure.
+You will need to have some writing experience, either through post-secondary training, or work experience, and a strong working knowledge of television structure demonstrated in your sample script.

 ▸ I have written for theatre/film/magazines/novels/etc., but not for TV.
 Can I still apply?